High Living in Monmouth Beach

 Side-by-side along the Monmouth Beach shoreline — “The Admiralty” and “The Shores” high-rise condominiums, 2016.

 Monmouth Beach coastal high rises, 2018.
-About 500 yards of extraordinary territory resting between Beach Road and Valentine Street.
+About 500 yards of extraordinary territory resting between Beach Road and Surf Road.

 Monmouth Beach coastal high rises, 2018.
 (Frank E. Snead Photo) The MB Club is just south although unseen.